mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Burhan* by Abu'l-Ma'ali al-Juwayni

 This book the most in-depth work written on usul al-fiqh, but also difficult to understand.
 The author had the best grip on the ma'akhidh and madakhil of the funun of any scholar from his era.
 It should be read with al-Abyari's commentary *al-Tahqiq wa'l-Bayan*, accompanied by the surviving portions of al-Maziri's commentary *Idah al-Mahsul*.
+Also read *al-Taqrib wa'l-Irshad* by al-Baqillani, who was influential on both al-Juwayni and al-Ghazali after him.

 ## Shafi'i Madhhab